LIFE ON CAMPUS

 Food and drinks are not permitted in the Library.
 Please respect other students’ desire to study in a peaceful and clean environment.

-Library is closed during Chapel, Hillsong Men and Sisterhood, church and all-campus activities.
+The library is closed during Chapel, Hillsong Men and Sisterhood, church and all-campus activities.
 Library hours will be posted at the commencement of each semester.
-Library hours are generally 8.30-5pm, however as we build a volunteer team (which you could be involved in) the hours will expand to include evenings.
+Library hours are 9AM-5pm, however as we build a volunteer team (which you could be involved in) the hours will expand to include evenings.

 Summer hours vary depending on need and volunteers available for the Hills Campus.
-There are no summer hours for the City Campus.
+There are no summer hours for the City Campus or Phoenix Campus.

-The number of books permitted for borrowing is dependent on the course the student is enrolled (both campuses): this is clearly displayed in the library borrowing area.
+The number of books permitted for borrowing is ten (both campuses): this is displayed in the library borrowing area.
 Students will receive emails when their books are borrowed, due, and weekly if overdue.
-The general length of borrowing for students enrolled in the Vocational Education Courses is 2 weeks.
-For degree Students it is 4 weeks.
-Books can be renewed up to 2 times, renewals must be done before the books are due, otherwise students will need to come into the library.
+The general length of borrowing is two weeks.
+For degree Students, it is four weeks.
+Books can be renewed up to 2 times, and renewals must be done before the books are due.
+Otherwise, students will need to come into the library.

 Fines apply for overdue books.
 Fines accrue at the rate of $1.00 per day per item.
 Once the total amount reaches $30/per resource the existing fine will be changed to a replacement fee if the book is valued above $30.
 If it is not, the fine will remain as the $30 late fine.
 If the borrower returns the resource, the replacement fee will be reverted to the $30 late fine.
-Borrowing will be suspended until overdue items are returned and fines exceeding $25.00 are paid.
+Borrowing will be suspended until overdue items are returned, and fines exceeding $25.00 are paid.
 All library fines and books must be paid and returned in order for a student to be eligible to graduate.

-If loans are not returned by the designated date at the end of each term, the item is considered lost and the student will be billed for the replacement of the book as well as for fines and processing fee.
+If loans are not returned within this 30 day working period, the item is considered lost, and the student will be billed for the replacement of the book as well as for fines and processing fee.
 All lost book costs must be paid before Graduation.

-Every student undertaking studies for credit is able to gain access to computer facilities/internet in the library.
+Every student undertaking studies for credit can gain access to computer facilities/internet in the library.
 This is completely free of charge.